Gibberlings3/NPCTweak/README.md

 ## Compatibility

 This mod is designed to work with BG2EE and with the original BG2: Shadows of Amn, with or without the expansion pack Throne of Bhaal.
+It will also work with the conversions BGT and EET.

-At the time of writing, there are known problems with The Darkest Day, but no others.
-Please report any compatibility problems you find as bugs.
+At the time of writing, there are known compatibility problems with The Darkest Day, but no other mods.
+Please report any compatibility issues you find as bugs.

 ## Contents